Ember (video game)

 Ember is an isometric role-playing game developed by N-Fusion Interactive and published by 505 Games.
-The game will be released on iOS and Windows.
+The game was released on iOS and Windows.
 Ember was inspired by the 1992 video game Ultima VII: The Black Gate and has received pre-release comparisons to the Ultima series and to Baldur's Gate.
-The game was initially meant to release in 2014 and 2015, but has been pushed back in order to expand the game.
+The game was initially meant to release in 2014 and 2015, but was pushed back in order to expand the game.

 Overview

-Gameplay will take place in an open world, which players can freely explore.
-Players will start the game in a small dungeon, which they must escape to progress in the game.
+Gameplay takes place in an open world, which players can freely explore.
+Players start the game in a small dungeon, which they must escape to progress in the game.
 Once free, the user will play as a Lightbringer tasked with saving the game's world.
 They must also find a way to save the world's most valuable resource, embers, which can be used for their power, worn as jewelry, or set free, requiring morality based decision making.

-The game will feature a branching story, weapons-based skill system, and crafting.
-Combat will occur in real-time but can be paused, and the game is expected to take about 30 hours for players to complete.
+The game features a branching story, weapons-based skill system, and crafting.
+Combat will occur in real-time but can be paused, and the game takes about 20 hours for players to complete.